Barbecue can be a serious business.

 If your temperature starts to soar, open the lid and let the coals burn off a bit.
 Then add some more soaked wood and close the lid again; you should be OK.

-6. Check the coals and rotate the meat.
 Regardless of temperature, check your coals every hour to 90 minutes.
 You may need to add more.
 Always add more soaked wood at this point, and always turn or rotate your meat at this point, too.

 How long should you cook things?
 Depends.
 Fish will take from 45 to 90 minutes.
 Chicken an hour to two hours.
 Baby back ribs, such as these, will take from 90 minutes to 2 hours and 15 minutes.
 A Boston butt, beef brisket or tri-tip can take as long as 6 hours.

-If you are using a barbecue sauce – and with everything other than a Memphis-style dry rib you probably will be – wait to brush it on until the final 30-45 minutes of cooking.
+If you are using a barbecue sauce – and with everything other than a Memphis-style dry rub you probably will be – wait to brush it on until the final 30-45 minutes of cooking.
 You do not want it to burn, and because most barbecue sauces have a lot of sugar in them, they will burn easily.
 When barbecuing fish, do not sauce until the last 15 minutes.

 You will be able to spot doneness with some visual cues.
 Meat on bones will begin to pull away.
 When you turn or rotate meat it will begin to fall off the bone.
 The flakes on fish will separate easily.
-The interior of a Boston butt will be somewhere around 160 degrees – this is the only meat I barbecue with a meat thermometer.
+The interior of a Boston butt will be somewhere around 160°F – this is the only meat I barbecue with a meat thermometer.

 What happens if your heat was just too high and things are looking charred?
 Well, hopefully you did not let it go this far because you’d been checking every hour to 90 minutes.
-But if it looks like you have too much char and the meat is not yet done, have no fear: Finish the meat in a 225-degree oven.
+But if it looks like you have too much char and the meat is not yet done, have no fear: Finish the meat in a 225°F oven.
 You will still have enough smoky taste to impress your guests.